MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/dashboard/bugtracker/index.md

 	1. For GitHub:

-		1. Login with your Github credentials and click **Authorize MobileCenter**.
+		1. Login with your GitHub credentials and click **Authorize MobileCenter**.
-		1. Select which Github repository to integrate the bug tracker with and click **Next**.
+		1. Select which GitHub repository to integrate the bug tracker with and click **Next**.
 		1. Under **Add Bug Tracker**, fill in fields for **Number of crashes** and click **Add**:
 			- Number of crashses is a threshold you can set for the minimum number of crashes to happen in a crash group before an issue is created in GitHub.